K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

-When Build is successed, /openpaas-service-java-broker/build/libs/openpaas-service-java-broker.jar gets created.
+When Build is succeeded, /openpaas-service-java-broker/build/libs/openpaas-service-java-broker.jar gets created.

-Copy the jar file to the /openpaas-service-java-broker-mongo/libs path of the mongo-db service broker and add dependency to the mongo-db service broker gradle build file.
+Copy the jar file to the /openpaas-service-java-broker-mongo/libs path of the mongo-db service broker and add a dependency to the mongo-db service broker gradle build file.

 The dependencies portion of the mongo-db service broker build.gradle file